 As you progress further into your marketing career, you should aim to be the best in one particular field of marketing — be it, SEO, content marketing, advertising, email marketing, or social media.

 As a marketer, you want to be somewhat of a generalist, but you also want to specialize in an area that fascinates you the most.
 This way you'll stand out to candidates when looking for a job.

-So without further-ado, let's go over some of the best marketing books.
+So without further-ado, let's go over some of the top marketing books.

 At the end of this post, I'll also mention my top four books to read if you're looking to pick something up today.

-The best marketing books to read in 2022
+Top 25 best marketing books you need to read in 2023

-Here's a list of the best marketing books to read this year:
+Here's a list of the best books on marketing: